canalplus/rx-player/doc/api/Decryption_Options.md

   - `"playready"`
   - `"clearkey"`

-For more specific (or just diffrent ones), the full reverse domain name of the key system can be used instead, for example:
+For more specific (or just different ones), the full reverse domain name of the key system can be used instead, for example:

   - `"com.widevine.alpha"`,